Yagayev/Restaurant-Review/README.md

 Based on react-redux-reducers-saga-webkit-express-mongoose.
 Made as the final project of the course Advanced Topics in Functional and Reactive Programming

-Simple(r) full stack boilerplate code implementing a Flickr Gallery using up to date dependencies (May2019).
+Simple(r) full stack boilerplate code implementing a Flickr RestSearch using up to date dependencies (May2019).

 To start the server:
 1. start mongodb using mongod